davbyr/xAnimate/README.md

 This can then be passed to `make_animation_xarray()` to loop through a dataset and make an animation.

+Essentially this package wraps some ImageIO functions to make quick exploratory animations easier.
+`make_animation_xarray()` is the essential function.
+You can pass your xarray dataset to this routine.
+A function is also passed, which controls how to plot a single frame.
+See below for an example.

 ## Installation
 There is no pip or conda install for this package at the moment